-1. What is a parable?

-2. Which Gospel contains no parables?

-3. Were the explanations of the parables shared with the multitudes?

-4. Which seed produces a crop?

-5. What will happen to the wicked on the day of judgment?

-6. Who imprisoned John the Baptist?

-7. Who most actively seeks to have John the Baptist killed?

-8. What request does Herodias' daughter make?

-9. Is her request granted?

-10. Which two miracles are recorded in all four Gospels?

-11. Do all of the five thousand get plenty to eat?

-12. How much is left over?

-13. How does Jesus get to the disciples after the feeding of the five thousand?

-14. Who joins Him?

-15. Where are the demons sent?

-16. What then happens?

-17. Who persistently requests Jesus' help?

-18. Does her persistence pay off?

-19. How many lepers ask Jesus to help them?

-20. How many lepers come back to thank Jesus?
+1. What is a parable!
+A story that makes a point 2.
+Which Gospel contains no parables?
+John 3.
+Were the explanations of the parables shared with the multitudes? no 4.
+Which seed produces a crop?
+The seed that fell on good soil 5.
+What will happen to the wicked on the day of judgment?
+They will be separated from the righteous and thrown into the fire to burn 6.
+Who imprisoned John the Baptist?
+Herod 7.
+Who most actively seeks to have John the Baptist killed?
+Herodias 8.
+What request does Herodias' daughter make?
+Head of John the Baptist 9.
+Is her request granted? yes 10.
+Which two miracles are recorded in all four Gospels?
+Feeding 5,000 &amp; resurrection 11.
+Do all of the five thousand get plenty to eat? yes 12.
+How much is left over?
+Twelve baskets full 13.
+How does Jesus get to the disciples after feeding the five thousand?
+Walks on water 14.
+Who joins Him?
+Peter 15.
+Where are the demons sent?
+Into the pigs 16.
+What then happens?
+The pigs run off of a cliff and drown 17.
+Who persistently requests Jesus' help?
+The Canaanite woman 18.
+Does her persistence pay off? yes 19.
+How many lepers ask Jesus to help them? ten 20.
+How many lepers ask sesus to help them: ven 20.
+How many lepers come back to thank Jesus? one 20.
+110 ii many repers come ouch to main resus: